 The resource may be used to support evaluation of existing programs and service delivery models, induction of new staff, workforce capacity building, strategic planning processes, funding applications or future research endeavours.

 The resource contains ten chapters that each describe ACCHO practices in one domain.
 Each chapter has a summary and list of contents on the first page, then goes on to provide a detailed description of ACCHO ways of working, outcomes, enablers, challenges and recommendations.
 There is also a brief discussion that describes other relevant research, and a reflection tool that summarises key approaches outlined within the chapter.
+Policy briefs have also been developed to summarise the challenges and policy implications related to each chapter of the resource, with the exception of Chapter 2 (Governance chapter).
+The chapters and policy briefs can be accessed through the links below.

 The resource is an interactive PDF.
 You can simply click on the Table of Contents to navigate to the chapters, and click on links to take you to other websites and content.